 - Apply more pressure and roll the coffee around till the desired grind size is reached.

 When you use this apparatus, be sure to have a firm grip on the mortar to prevent it from slipping.
 Start with a small number of coffee beans at first for best control as it will be easier to grind.
-Once you are happy with the size and consistency, you can always add in more to suit your needs and tastes.
+Once you are happy with the size and consistency, you can always add more to suit your needs and tastes.
 But be careful you don’t grind them too fine because a fine size will pass through any filter when brewing.

 5. Use a Hand Mincer

 We’re taking it old school with our next tool.
-The hand mixer uses equal parts of manual and machine strength to grind your coffee beans.
+The hand mixer uses equal parts of manual and mechanical strength to grind your coffee beans.
 You might have one lying around if meat mince and pies are a regular item on your house menu board.
 In the past, the device has even been used to grind certain spices to a powder.
 You can work a plastic or metal hand mincer to bring you anything between a coarse to an extra fine grind.
 The finer you want the beans, the more times it will need to pass through the hand mincer.

 Steps to Grind Beans by a Mincer